SumitTahiliani/GIS-notes/Week 3/Unit 13.md

 Bi-linear resampling generates a smoother appearing resampled image, the pixel value is altered in the image resulting in blurring or loss of image resolution

-This method requires three to fourt times the computation time compared to nearest neighbours method
+This method requires three to four times the computation time compared to nearest neighbours method

 ##### Cubic convolution
 Weighted average of sixteen surrounding pixels of the uncorrected image to approximate the pixel value of the new pixel space in the corrected image